bhuplanamit/image-processing-system/documentation/asyncWorkers.md

 - **Multer:** Manages file uploads.
 - **Axios:** Used for making HTTP requests during image processing.
 - **Sharp:** Used for image processing tasks.

-## Future Enhancements

-- Consider using a dedicated job queue like Bull or Agenda for more robust task management.
-- Implement retry logic for transient errors.